 These two mountains are located between the Northern Peaks and Baker Creek.
 Both Mountains can be climbed from the Norton Lakes Trailhead from a side road on the Baker Creek Road.
 Prairie Creek Trailhead is a nice and more quiet alternative.

 To get to the trailhead: Drive north, from Ketchum, on Highway 75 for about 16 miles until reaching Baker Creek Road.
 Follow this excellent dirt road south for 6 miles until reaching the turnoff for Norton Lakes.
 Follow this improved dirt road south for 6 miles until reaching the turnoff sin that reads Norton and Prairie Lakes.
 Follow this road for 2 miles to the trailhead and park.
-Passenger vehicles can make these last two miles.

 Norton Peak - (10,336 feet)